opichon/UAMDatatablesBundle/README.md

 Installation
 ------------

-### Step 1: Download UAMDatatablesrBundle using composer
+### Step 1: Download UAMDatatablesBundle using composer

 Add UAMDatatablesBundle in your composer.json: